rust-lang/this-week-in-rust/draft/2021-12-22-this-week-in-rust.md

 ## Crate of the Week

-This week's crate is [efg](https://crates.io/crates/efg), a proc macro to allow boolean expression like syntax for `#[cfg]`s.
+This week's crate is [kajiya](https://github.com/EmbarkStudios/kajiya), an experimental real-time global illumination renderer made with Rust and Vulkan.

-Thanks to [farnbams](https://users.rust-lang.org/t/crate-of-the-week/2704/991) for the suggestion!
+llogiq is pretty pleased with himself for this suggestion.

 [Please submit your suggestions and votes for next week][submit_crate]!